bogind/30DayMapChallenge/README.md

 A map showing the centroids (and polygons, I'm not a monster) of all the countries that do not contain their centroids,
 meaning the center of the country is outside of its borders.
-The maps background and features are styled using the **Abra** color pallete.
+The maps background and features are styled using the **Abra** color palette.

 <img src="1-Points(Abra).png" alt="drawing" width="60%"/>